tir-and/self-hosted-infrastructure-lab-demo/README.md

 **Semester 2 — Security Lab Advanced**
 For students continuing into cybersecurity.
 Builds directly on top of the same environment from Semester 1 — hardening, backups, access control, intrusion prevention, and SIEM monitoring.

 You can stop after Semester 1 with a complete, portfolio-ready lab.
-Semester 2 isn't a new project — it's the same infrastructure, secured and monitored.
+Semester 2 isn't a new project — it's the same infrastructure, now secured and monitored.

 ## Repo structure